(updated 06/01/2026)

 Section 11.
 The Community Outreach Committee shall

-• Seek active support of Association retirees in outreach activities.
+- Seek active support of Association members in outreach activities.

-• Formulate mechanisms to effectively and regularly communicate with the new membership.
+- Formulate mechanisms to effectively communicate with the new membership.

 Section 13.
 The Social Justice Committee shall